 Protects in extreme heat.

-Pennzoil, as you know, is one of the most well-known brands when it comes to automotive engine oil.
+We have found that Pennzoil is the best full synthetic oil available in the market.
+It is one of the most well-known brands when it comes to automotive engine oil.
 This particular oil is, in my opinion, the best synthetic oil that they have launched ever.
 It is just the thing I need when I am on a long road trip.

-This PurePlus Technology incorporated in this synthetic oil is what makes it unique from the other two.
+This PurePlus Technology incorporated in this full synthetic blend oil is what makes it unique from the other two.
 It helps the liquid maintain a low viscosity, especially at colder climates.
 This is particularly useful because oil with thick viscosity will demand greater stress from the engine while pumping the oil.
 This helps reduce the load to a great level.
 This is achieved by combing the synthetic base oils with high-level additives.
 Even this base synthetic oil is made by compressing the purely natural gas.
 This is vastly different from the usual crude oils that are used for base synthetic oil.
 In fact, it is 99.5% more refined.